-An advanced level course for intercollegiate Women's Volleyball designed to train students in the off-season with additional attention to individual development.
+An advanced level course for intercollegiate volleyball designed to train students in the off-season with additional attention to individual development.
 Competitive team play and strategy will be covered as well.
 Knowledge and adherence to the Commission on Athletics and Golden Valley Conference rules and regulations will be strictly enforced.